Security-Onion-Solutions/securityonion-docs/passwords.rst

 Log into Security Onion Console using the username and password you created in the Setup wizard.

-You can change your password in :ref:`soc`.
+You can change your password in :ref:`soc` by clicking the user icon in the upper right corner and then clicking ``Settings``.